This is amazing – JD, 6

 This recipe was created when Mark and I fancied something a little different for dinner but the kids were asking for mac n cheese.

-It uses an all in one white sauce method (much quicker than faffing with a roux) and gets it pep sundried tomatoes, prosciutto ham and a generous dollop of Maille Parmesan et Basillique, a French mustard with white wine, parmesan cheese and basil.
+It uses an all in one white sauce method (much quicker than faffing with a roux) and gets its pep from sundried tomatoes, prosciutto ham and a generous dollop of French mustard.

 Here’s what to do – it feeds four.

 - 4 tbsp butter

 - 250g mature cheddar cheese

 - Half a 200g jar of sun dried tomatoes in oil, drained and roughly chopped

 - 100g prosciutto ham, roughly torn

 - Put the macaroni on to boil in plenty of salted water

 - Put the butter, flour and milk into a non stick pan and whisk continually over a medium heat until it starts to thicken and cooks out the flour taste – don’t let it boil!